 |Japan government creates a minister of loneliness

-The Japanese government now has a "minister of loneliness".
-It is the first time Japan has had such a minister.
+Japan has a "minister of loneliness" for the first time.
 Japan's Prime Minister Yoshihide Suga created the role in early February.
-He asked Tetsushi Sakamoto to fill the new position.
 Mr Suga wanted to do something about the rise in suicide cases.
-The number of people taking their own lives has risen during the pandemic.
-Japan's National Police Agency showed that 20,919 people died by suicide in 2020.
-This is 750 more than the previous year.
-It is also the first consecutive rise in suicides in 11 years.
-Mr Sakamoto told reporters: "I hope to promote activities that prevent loneliness and social isolation and to improve the ties between people."
+More people are taking their own lives in the pandemic.
+Japan's police agency said 20,919 people died by suicide in 2020.
+This is 750 more than the year before.
+It is also the first two-year rise in suicides in 11 years.
+The minister told reporters: "I hope to promote activities that prevent loneliness and social isolation and to improve the ties between people."

-The police agency reported that there has been a much bigger rise in suicides among women and young people.
-Prime Minister Suga said women have been struggling with loneliness since the coronavirus pandemic started in early 2020.
-He told reporters: "Women are suffering from isolation more than men are, and the number of suicides is on a rising trend."
-There has been a 70 per cent year-on-year increase in the number of women taking their own lives.
-Yoko Suzuki, a 23-year-old designer who lives in Tokyo, said she has suffered from loneliness since coronavirus started.
+The police agency said there was a bigger rise in suicides among women.
+Prime Minister Suga said women have been struggling with loneliness since the coronavirus pandemic started.
+He told reporters: "Women are suffering from isolation more than men are, and the number of suicides is…rising."
+There has been a 70 per cent increase in the number of women taking their own lives.
+A 23-year-old designer said she has suffered from loneliness.
 She said: "Not seeing people smile behind their mask makes me sad and lonely."
 She added: "I want to see happy faces."